Spam filters: everything you need to know

 All spam filters can be divided into two types:

-1. Automatic - which is fully controlled by the system.
+Which is fully controlled by the system.

-2. Non-automatic - those that the user configures himself.
+Those that the user configures himself.
 For example, the user can set up a list of spam words based on which emails will be identified as spam messages.

 Almost all modern spam filters use artificial intelligence in their work.